harrislapiroff/chromamine.com/src/posts/summer-tour-with-kingfisher-reflections.md

 > "Thank you for the wonderful dances!
 They flowed well and were lots of fun.
 Your explanations were clear and the beginners fit right in."
 >
 > – Bloomington IN

+I really liked going on tour and I really liked doing it *with* a band.
+If any other bands are looking for a caller to tour with and you like my style, let me know!
+I might even know how to drive by then.

 [^4]: The context on this one was that it was a beginner-heavy night!
 It surprises some experienced dances to learn (it surprised me), but Becket dances can often be easier for beginners and the one I called was [Will Mentor's Festival Reel](http://www.ibiblio.org/contradance/thecallersbox/dance.php?id=15807), which he wrote for just such a crowd, and which I've used [before](/2024/05/calling-the-first-dance-in-a-community/) for such purpose.